Bedford Falls (It's a Wonderful Life): Bridge Street

 Bridge Street is at the north side of the town and connects to Genesee Street from the east next to the courthouse and runs out of the town via a toll bridge.
 Many other residents live up Bridge Street including the man who owns the tree George drives his car into when drunk.
 It is also the location of Giuseppe Martini's bar called "Martini's" (Romeo Restaurant), and behind the bar is the town's canal.

 The toll bridge on the outskirts of the town is the location where George thinks about committing suicide but is saved by guardian angel Clarence Odbody.
-When the two are in the water (after George jumps in to "save" Clarence) and the toll man shines his torch-light into the water, you can see many of the houses on Bridge Street above the riverbank.
+When the two are in the water (after George jumps in to "save" Clarence) and the toll man shines his torch-light into the water, many of the houses on Bridge Street above the riverbank can be seen.

 On the other side of the canal is a toll-house where George and Clarence go to get dry.
-In one shot of the toll-house, you can see many lit-up houses over the hills in the countryside, showing that the little town of Bedford Falls does actually spread out quite a bit.
+In one shot of the toll-house there are many lit-up houses over the hills in the countryside, showing that the little town of Bedford Falls does actually spread out quite a bit.